Walls of Nicosia: Layout

+Although, on the first triangulated survey of Cyprus conducted by Horacio Herbert Kitchener of the British Empire, the opening leading to up to the current Eleftheria Square was noted down as Limassol Gate, despite it not being one of the three original gates of the Walled City.

 Experts have considered the walls to be a prime example of 16th century military architecture.
 Their design incorporates specific innovative techniques, marking the beginning of a renaissance era in fortification construction.
 These include the positioning of gates to the side of the adjoining bastions, so they could be more easily protected in times of siege, and leaving the upper half of the wall unlined with masonry, to increase its ability to absorb the impact from cannon shot.

 Despite this, the fortifications had several shortcomings, mainly since they were still incomplete when they were captured by the Ottomans.
 The bastions have no piazza-bassa or cavaliers, and the curtain walls are quite low when compared to other contemporary city walls such as the fortifications of Heraklion and the fortifications of Valletta.
 The fortifications also lacked outworks.

+As a symbol

+The flag of Nicosia (Republic of Cyprus) and the emblem of North Nicosia (Turkish Republic of Northern Cyprus) are based on the layout of the walls.